Skip to main content

 • Lightweight – reduces transport emissions

 However, timber must be used appropriately.
 Poor design or maintenance can negate its advantages.
 In some applications, other materials may be more suitable, and the goal should be to use each material optimally.
+A retaining wall in constant ground contact, for instance, might genuinely be better in concrete or stone — not because timber isn't sustainable, but because it won't last long enough in that scenario to justify its use.
+For more comparisons, our timber vs concrete construction article covers this in detail.

 Best Use Principle